Macrometacorp/macrometa-graph-example/README.md

     - `groceryItems`
     - `groceryCustomers`

-2. Create one edge collection in Macrometa GDN.
+2. Create one edge collection in Macrometa GDN using Macrometa console.
     - `groceryOrders`

 3. Import test data from `sample-data` folder in Macrometa GDN.